 As I mentioned above, I highly recommend getting the Crunchi Smart Primer with your foundation or foundation matching color kit, especially if you have dry skin and/or wrinkles.
 You can use it as a standalone moisturizer, too.
 To read my comprehensive review of the Crunchi brand, please visit here.

 If you prefer to use a foundation with very simple ingredients, please check out AnnMarie mineral makeup foundation.
 You simply mix facial oil and mineral powder in your palm.
 Keep in mind that some people do not like that because this mineral makeup won’t hide your wrinkles.
+And if you cannot use skin foundation because your skin is dry and flaky, read my post The Best Tips for Skin Care Routine for Dry Skin.

 Let's start creating a healthy home today!